gammapy/gammapy-meetings/coding-sprints/2022-12-Paris/README.md

 ##### Morning session (10am)
 * 10h: EventDataset or UnbinnedDataset
 ##### Afternoon session (2pm)
-* 14h30: Work on the paper
+* 14h00: PSR discussion (TBC with Ávaro and Maxime)
-* 16h30-17h00: PSR discussion (TBC with Ávaro and Maxime)
+* 16h00: Work on the paper
 ##### Social diner

 ### Thursday - Room 734 A